fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 and can be hard to parallelize.

 ## 3️⃣ Hash Maps
-Our final fundamental data structure is the hash map.
+Another fundamental data structure is the hash map.
 The hash map takes a key type and a value type.
 The value type can pretty much be anything, don't worry about it!
 But where things get really interesting is the key value.
 What a hash map does is to take a key value and translate it into an array index using something called a hash function.
 A very simple hash function takes a number, adds a number, multiplies by a very big prime